joinpursuit/Pursuit-Core-iOS/mvc-view-lifecycle/uitableview-and-uisearchbar/README.md

 var filteredPersonArr: [Person] = []
 ```

 What should we set this array to be?
-If the searchTerm is still nill, then we return the original array.
+If the searchTerm is still nil, then we return the original array.

 ```swift
 var filteredPersonArr: [Person] = {